RUTH CRISP

 Dear Client and prospective Clients,

-Please do exercise vigilance and remain alert at all times when interacting with person's who may purport to be from R CRISP Attorneys.
+Please do exercise vigilance and remain alert at all times when interacting with person's who may purport to be from RUTH CRISP Attorneys.

 Do not accept any unverified documentation for example banking details purporting to be from our Firm.
 We will never change our banking details without personally calling you to confirm such.